Yoni-Satat/Stella-golf-tour-ltd/README.md

 ## Tech Used:

-- HTML5, CSS3 and Javascript.
+- HTML5, to allow the use of semantic tags and new attributes.
+- CSS3, the latest standard for CSS.
+- Javascript, to program the behavior of web pages.

 ## Contributing